 How to earn more with Bank of America Preferred Rewards

-If you want to rack up even more rewards with the Bank of America Customized Cash Rewards card, it can help to have a Bank of America deposit account or a Merrill investment account.
+If you want to rack up even more rewards with Bank of America rewards credit cards, it can help to have a Bank of America deposit account or a Merrill investment account.
 Having either of these accounts and maintaining a minimum average daily balance can help you become eligible for the Bank of America Preferred Rewards program.